-Our courses and workshops are run by our Education team with sessions provided by our experienced multi-professional hospice clinicians.
+Our courses and workshops are run by our

+Education team with sessions provided by our experienced multi-professional hospice clinicians.
 The teaching team are experienced in hospice, community and acute settings, which ensures that theory is linked to current practice in all settings.

 We also design and provide bespoke education sessions that provide a tailored experience for a range of organisations.
 We have successfully partnered with Anglia Ruskin University for four years to deliver a Masters Module in Palliative and End of Life Care.
-We have been commissioned, in partnership with Sue Ryder Thorpe Hall, by the Integrated Care Board, to deliver training for GP's and care home managers on implementing ReSPECT across our system.
-We have also expanded our social care team, with thanks to funding from the system, to test proof of concept in order to improve outcomes for patients and their families.
+We were commissioned, in partnership with Sue Ryder Thorpe Hall, by the Integrated Care Board, to deliver training for GP's and residential care home managers on implementing ReSPECT across our system.
+We have also expanded our team with thanks to funding from the system to test proof of concept of additional support to social care teams.